Welcome to today's edition of the Rush 24-7 podcast.

 And the upshot is we can't.

-We can't do any surveillance to find out anything about these people in this country unless Bush lets these people knowing know they're being looked at.
+We can't do any surveillance to find out anything about these people in this country unless Bush lets these people know they're being looked at.

 Which is effectively the way to kill the whole purpose.

-The Washington Post headline on page A19 read, Administration backing no warrant spy searches.
+Now, reporting the day after Jamie Gorelli's testimony, and of course this would be July 15th of 94, the Washington Post headline on page A19 read, Administration backing no warrant spy searches.

 Here's how the Washington Post story began 11 years ago.